ReyNarvaez/Python_Plays_Piano_Tiles/README.md

 ## Usage

 * Open tha game(full screen).
+* Change the game coordinates to match your screen.
 * Choose a song.
 * Hover mouse on top of the start button.
 * Run the project.